TalhaY61/dengage_project-intern/README.md

-Its a web api project, which im doing in my internship at D-Engage.

-D-Engage is a customer engagement and marketing automation platform.
-They offer services for businesses to engage with their customers through various channels like web push notifications, in-app messaging, email marketing, and more.
+This is a Web API project I developed during my internship at D-Engage, a customer engagement and marketing automation platform.
+D-Engage provided businesses with tools to connect with their customers through various channels such as web push notifications, in-app messaging, and email marketing.

-In this Project basically you can use the CRUD Functions to add "Customer", "Category", "Orders" and "Product", which are saved in MySQL Database.
-Using the Swagger Web to visualize the CRUD
-Functions.
-Applying the DDD (Design Driven Pattern) and SOLID (represents five principles of object-oriented programming design) to my Project, helped me improve my coding skills.
-Also I have used the Entity Framework in this Project.
+The project implemented full CRUD operations for managing customers, categories, orders, and products, with data stored in a MySQL database.
+The API was documented and tested using Swagger UI for easy visualization of endpoints.

+By applying DDD (Domain-Driven Design) and the SOLID principles of object-oriented programming, I improved the structure, maintainability, and quality of the code.
+The project also made extensive use of Entity Framework for object-relational mapping (ORM).